11 Female Artists You Should Follow Right Now

 Virginia Echeverria Whipple

 Hands-down one of the most inspiring artists on the internet to me and yet, funnily enough, one of the most mysterious.
-No bio, no interviews, and she doesn't sell any of her work.
+There doesn't seem to be much information on her background, from what I can tell online.
 But what I can say is that Virginia Echeverria Whipple is a contemporary artist who creates analog collages that draw connections between the past and the present and celebrate the whimsy of a vibrant life.

 Although she's not a new face in the contemporary art world, the name Amy Sherald is now familiar to most Americans with the unveiling of her commissioned portrait of Former First Lady Michelle Obama.
 But before she was capturing the likeness of American royalty, Amy was known for her larger-than-life, pastel-hued portraits of beautiful and pared-back African American men and women.
 The women she brings to life on her canvases are strong and elegant, and shatter stereotypes of how women of color have often been portrayed.